Ontario abandons proposal to sever farmland lots in response to farmer opposition

 But farmers expressed concerns about a proposed move to allow up to three new lots on parcels of farmland, saying it would hamper growth of livestock farming, fragment the agricultural land base, and risk inflating farmland prices, shutting out prospective new farmers.

-More than a dozen groups including the National Farmers Union, the Ontario Federation of Agriculture, the Beef Farmers of Ontario and the Dairy Farmers of Ontario issued a joint letter urging the government to abandon the proposal.
+More than a dozen groups including the National Farmers Union Ontario, the Ontario Federation of Agriculture, the Beef Farmers of Ontario and the Dairy Farmers of Ontario issued a joint letter urging the government to abandon the proposal.

 Clark has now told farmers in a letter that he has heard their concerns, and the government will not be moving forward on the lot severance proposal.